kaifishr/PyTorchRelevancePropagation/README.md

 ## Example LRP Projects

-There are currently three minimal LRP projects.
-These projects can be run using the following commands:
+Currently there are three minimal LRP projects.
+These projects can be executed with the following commands:

 ```bash
 python -m projects.per_image_lrp.main